boltdesignsystem/bolt/docs-site/src/pages/docs/50-guides/15-building-a-new-component.md

 By looking at the Headline [schema](https://boltdesignsystem.com/pattern-lab/?p=viewall-components-headline), you can see that Eyebrow accepts an array of data including variables like `text` and `weight`.
 It is important to pass only data specified in the schema to your leveraged component.

-Be sure to update the schema in your new component directory to include any relevant fields, and you can even reference your leveraged components like so:
+Be sure to update the schema in your new component directory to include any data you've added, and you can even reference your leveraged components like so:

 ```js
 eyebrow: {